parthgoswami-github/prod/contributorblog_10/index.md

 <br/>
 <br/>

-Divya, I appreciate you so much for taking the time to share your experience and viewpoint on open source contributions.
-I have learned lots of things from our conversation, and I hope that it will be helpful to our readers.
-Thank you so much!
+Divya, I want to express my sincere gratitude for generously sharing your experiences and insights on open source contributions.
+Our conversation has been incredibly informative, and I am confident that our readers will greatly benefit from it.

 <br/>
 ## Resources

 - **Kubernetes** | https://kubernetes.io/